motiejus/wm/README.md

-N.B. the `make test-rivers` fails (see `test-rivers.sql`), because with higher `dhalfcircle` values, the unionized river (`salvis`) is going on top of itself, making the resulting geometry invalid.
+N.B. the `make test-rivers` fails (see `test-rivers.sql`), because with higher `dhalfcircle` values, the unionized river (`salvis`) is going on top of itself, making the resulting geometry invalid during the process.

 Building the paper (pdf)
 ------------------------

 ```
-# make -j$(nproc) mj-msc-full.pdf
+# make -j mj-msc-full.pdf
 ```

-`mj-msc.tex` results in `mj-msc-full.pdf`, which will be at some point published to this repo.
-It needs quite a few dependencies, including a functioning Docker environment, postgresql client, geopandas, pygments, osm2pgsql, poppler, and a "quite extensive" LaTeX installation.
-Tested on Debian 11.

-`in-container` script may be helpful if the above sounds like too much.
+`mj-msc.tex` results in `mj-msc-full.pdf`.
+This step needs quite a few or a container: see `Dockerfile` for dependencies or `in-container` to run it all in the container.

 Contributing
 ------------

-This repository will soon be frozen and does not accept contributions.
+This repository does not accept contributoins.
 Please fork it.
-If fork has improved the algorithm substantially, feel free to ping me, I will link to it in this README.
+If a fork has improved the algorithm substantially, you are welcome to ping me, I will link to it in this README.

 Credit
 ------